Dealing With Dementia: How To Support Someone You Love

 The first thing you may wish to know about dementia is that it is not necessarily a disease but a condition marked by certain behaviors and difficulty remembering.
 Dementia can be defined as the name for a group of symptoms that can be caused by various conditions.
 When most people think about dementia, they may think about memory loss.
 Memory loss can be one of the symptoms associated with the early stages of dementia, but having memory loss doesn't necessarily mean that a person has dementia.
 Having dementia can also impact how a person thinks, behaves, and interacts with other people, making it difficult to feel confident in social situations.

 In addition to difficulty remembering simple words or familiar objects, other signs of dementia can include trouble choosing words, difficulty planning to-do lists, and personality changes.
-An affected individual might feel confused more often, ask a question repeatedly, or show changes in posture or facial expressions at inappropriate times.
-These are tangible examples of how dementia feels for the person, affecting their communication skills and how they process and respond to the world around them.
+As dementia progresses, an individual might feel confused more often, ask a question repeatedly, or show changes in posture or facial expressions at inappropriate times.
+These are tangible examples of how dementia feels for a person with dementia, affecting their communication skills and how they process and respond to the world around them.

 Similar to memory loss, it can be important not to assume that a loved one has dementia simply because you notice one of these symptoms, as they might react strongly or take things personally.
 Some symptoms, like motor problems and depression, can occur in advanced age for reasons unrelated to dementia.
-However, if you notice any of these symptoms independently, it doesn't necessarily mean that you should not take them seriously.
+However, if you notice any of these symptoms in a friend or family member, it doesn't necessarily mean that you should not take them seriously.
 It can be best to encourage a loved one to see a professional for a definite diagnosis.
 Dementia is typically best managed when it is diagnosed early.
 Even if symptoms aren't indicative of dementia, they can still be treated by a doctor.

 Dementia can begin to occur at any age, depending on the cause, although it is more common in older adults.
 Symptoms are most likely to begin after age 65 and tend to be most common in people with a family history of dementia.
 It can be important to note that dementia was not always as understood as it is now, so people who are currently at or around this age may not know for sure whether their older relatives had dementia or not.